Evgenia174/CV/README.md

    + Big, fluffy belly — it's comfortable to sleep on or nice to scratch
 ## **Projects:**
    1) The Night Watch project: Patrolling the territory of the house to identify potential threats in the form of rodents and insects.
-       *During the project*, 5 mouse families and 2 cockroach nests were discovered and destroyed.
+       *During the project*, 5 mouse families and 2 cockroach nests were discovered and destroyed.\n
-   2) Super-Duper project: Development and implementation of a space optimization system by folding all objects in one place (under the bed or behind the sofa).
+   2) Super-Duper project: Development and implementation of a space optimization system by folding all objects in one place (under the bed or behind the sofa).\n
        *The result:* the house has become cleaner, but the search for lost things has become more complicated.
    3) The project "Cat fitness": The development of a set of exercises to maintain physical fitness and health.
-The program includes jumping, running, climbing curtains and trees in the yard, as well as training with a laser pointer.
+The program includes jumping, running, climbing curtains and trees in the yard, as well as training with a laser pointer.\n
        *Results:* the cat is in great shape, the owners have become healthier because of laughter.

 ## [Video-presentation](https://youtube.com/shorts/eXwplb6mJGY?si=h-L_4ynfWAGO_9K9/ "click here")